NaysKutzu/NaysKutzu/README.md

 ### :technologist: About Me :

-I am a Full Stack Developer from `Resita Romaina` but now I am in `Austira Graz`.
+I am a Full Stack Developer from `Resita Romania` but now I am in `Austria Graz`.

 - :telescope: I work at MythicalSystems, AtoroTech as a developer.